Prakkon/Electricity-Demand-Prediction-LSTM/README.md

 ### Introduction

 This forecasting method has been adopted due to the necessity of continuous long term data modelling in case of electricity demand prediction.
-[Another work](github.com/Prakkon/Electricity-Demand-Prediction-Ensemble) largely dissimilar from this addresses the problem with Real Time assessment of data through an ensemble model.
+[Another work](github.com/Prakkon/Electricity-Demand-Prediction-Ensemble) largely dissimilar to this in terms of approach, addresses the problem with Real Time assessment of data through an ensemble model.

 ---